ABOUT THE WHOLE BACKSTAGE

 Over the past 47 years The Whole Backstage Community Theatre has produced a wide range of quality shows.
 The WBS is an all-volunteer, non-profit organization.
 It is the oldest of two community theatres in Marshall County Alabama and exists solely through the generous support of its patrons.

-The WBS has been encouraging participation in theatre and related arts.
+The WBS fundamentally encourages participation in theatre and related arts.
 Special efforts are directed at developing the talents of Marshall County’s youngsters.
-Many of them have gone on into related jobs.
+Many of them have gone on into theatre related jobs.

-The WBS is a volunteer autonomous organization.
-It has been supported, in part, by grants from the Marshall County Foundation of Fine Arts and from the Alabama State Arts Council.
+The WBS has been supported, in part, by grants from the Marshall County Foundation of Fine Arts and from the Alabama State Arts Council.
 But the majority of funding has come from the support of the community.
-The caliber of the participants of the WBS, whether serving on the Board of Directors or simply being an audience member, has contributed greatly to the success of the organization.
+The caliber of the participants at the WBS, whether serving on the Board of Directors or simply being an audience member, has contributed greatly to the success of the organization.

 The Whole Backstage has always been a completely volunteer organization, supported by a true working Board of Directors with little turnover.
-We produced 5 main stage productions, 2 youth productions, theatre workshops, and sponsor several community events each year, using over 15,000 volunteer man-hours.
-These activities had over 400 direct participants and audiences totaling over 8,000 people.
+Each year we produce 5 main stage productions, youth productions, theatre workshops, and sponsor several community events each year, using over 15,000 volunteer man-hours.
+These activities involve over 400 direct participants and audiences totaling over 8,000 people.
 Our participants and audiences come from Marshall County and across North Alabama.
-Primary Cities served include: Albertville, Arab, Boaz, Guntersville, and Grant.
-Our primary service area, Marshall County, has a population of 82,231, 42,389 of which reside in unincorporated areas.